ronwagner311/ExaSALE/README.md

-# Backus: A Scalabale Framework for Scientific code in Modern Fortran (OOPP)
+# Backus: A Scalabale Framework for Scientific Code in Modern Fortran and MPI-3
 This repository contains the code that originates for the idea presented [https://arxiv.org/abs/1910.06415].